 - with a remote history of low-risk cancer

 - who tested positive for an infection that can be treated

 - with high risk sexual or substance use behaviours.
 This may put the recipient at a very small risk (less than 0.5%) of infections such as hepatitis B, hepatitis C, or human immunodeficiency virus (HIV)

 - who is a commercial sex worker

-- who has traveled or lived in certain countries with high risks of infectious diseases
+- who has traveled or lived in countries with high risks of infectious diseases

-If you are offered a kidney from a donor with an increased risk of passing an infection to you, you won’t be told why the kidney is in this category.
-But remember that these donors have had 2 types of screening to look for infections.
-All of these tests must be negative (show no sign of infection) for the transplant doctor to offer a kidney from a donor with an increased risk.
+all donors have extensive screening done to look for infections.
+All these tests must show no sign of infection for the transplant doctor to offer a kidney from a donor with a higher risk.

-You’ll get all the information about the risks so that you can decide whether or not to accept the kidney.
+You’ll get all the information about the risks, so you can decide whether to accept the kidney.
 You can say no if you feel it’s too risky for you.
-There are no penalties for saying no (e.g., you don’t go to the bottom of the list).
-The decision to go ahead with the transplant is yours.
-If you decide to accept the offer of a kidney from a deceased donor, you will be closely watched for signs of an infection.
-In the unlikely event you develop an infection, you will get treatment for it.
+There are no penalties for saying no – you don’t go to the bottom of the transplant list.
+You decide what’s right for you.

 All transplant recipients are watched closely for infections.
 In the unlikely event that you do get an infection, treatment will start right away.